-Pupils are in classes of between 5 - 9 pupils with one teacher and up to four teaching assistants.
+Pupils are in classes of between 4-9 pupils with one teacher and up to four teaching assistants.
 Classes are grouped according to key stage as much as possible.
-We have several discreet ASD classes at Fox Wood and several classes for our pupils with Profound and Multiple Learning Difficulties.
-Where appropriate, pupils with ASD and/or PMLD are taught within the main body of the school with opportunities to interact with members of the school community.
+We have several discrete ASD classes at Fox Wood and several classes for our pupils with Profound and Multiple Learning Difficulties.
+Where appropriate, pupils with ASD and/or PMLD are taught within the main body of the school.

-Each class teacher writes an Individual Educational Plan (IEP) for every child every half term
+Each class teacher writes an Individual Educational Plan (IEP) for every child every half term.
+This provides targets linked to the wider EHCP outcomes in communication, cognition, sensory/physical and social, emotional and mental health.
+The IEP is discussed with parents and often includes input from the Occupational Therapist, Speech and Language Therapist, Physiotherapist and VI Team.

-- Cognition/ Flexibility of Thought

-- Social Communication & Interaction

-- Sensory \ Physical

 We encourage our pupils to work independently where possible and follow the TEACCH approach.

 ICT is used to support all areas of the curriculum in a variety of forms.
-Communication aids including Eye Gaze Technology are available and may be in the form of electronic aids, symbols or objects of reference.
+Communication aids are available and may be in the form of electronic aids, symbols or objects of reference.
 A variety of switch software is available on the school network and the pupils are also able to access appropriate websites.
-Pupils access the computers through the use of switches, touch screen, mouse or keyboard, and all have the opportunity to use an interactive screen.
+Pupils access the computers through the use of switches, touch screen, mouse or keyboard, and all have the opportunity to use an interactive whiteboard.
 We also have a multi-sensory room, sound beam, sensory floor and a variety of switch controlled toys.

 Some pupils also have an Individual Behaviour Plan (IBP) if they present with challenging behaviour.
-All pupils have a communication passport which details how they communicate, their likes/dislikes and how others should communicate with them.
+All pupils have a communication passport which details how they communicate, their likes/dislikes and how we should communicate with them.